joaomelo/scriptz/README.md

 # Styling Prefixes

 **Sqript** will print every `command` output in the terminal with prefixes to enable disambiguation.
 But as scripts become more complex, especially in parallel modes, things can be hard to disambiguate.
+Fortunately, we can improve the situation with some prefixes customization.

-The prefix is based on the `name` property of the script.
-Note below.
+The first thing to know is that the prefix is based on the `name` property of the script.
+Note below:

 ```js
 export const publishFromLocalhost = {